IPv4: Private networks

 Since two private networks, e.g., two branch offices, cannot directly interoperate via the public Internet, the two networks must be bridged across the Internet via a virtual private network (VPN) or an IP tunnel, which encapsulates packets, including their headers containing the private addresses, in a protocol layer during transmission across the public network.
 Additionally, encapsulated packets may be encrypted for transmission across public networks to secure the data.

+Special-purpose addresses

+IANA has reserved the address block for special assignments.
+The following assignments from this block currently exist: